Dec 10, 2012read the 41 comments

 Also, it was designed by http://www.altafsharif.com for those who want to know.

-I’ve updated your logo with Altaf’s name.
-Thanks for that.
+I’ve updated your logo with Altaf’s name, thanks.

 The Thompson is actually TUI (www.tui.com) and the logo made of those letters.
 Smiles are more or less a decease in design.
 A sickness of the 90s to 00s.
 Even some banks were smiling in Germany before the crisis …